mcplug-ai/cli/README.md

 ## Overview

-MCPlug CLI simplifies the process of creating new MCP server projects by providing templates for different deployment platforms.
+MCPlug CLI simplifies the process of creating new MCP server projects.
 It's designed to help developers quickly set up the necessary boilerplate code so they can focus on building their server logic.
 Servers created with this CLI can be published to the MCPlug marketplace.

 ## Features

 - 🚀 Quick project scaffolding for MCP servers
-- 📦 Multiple deployment platform templates
-  - Cloudflare Workers
-  - Cloudflare Durable Objects
-  - Hono
-  - More platforms coming soon!
 - 🔧 Automatic project configuration
-- 🔐 Secure random secret generation
 - 📦 Package manager selection (npm, yarn, pnpm, bun)
 - 📝 TypeScript support out of the box
 - 🌐 Streamable specification compatibility